 The Classical Roundup is a group of worthwhile articles, videos, and podcasts that I have found helpful on our journey of exploring classical Christian education in the 21stcentury.
-WHY USE GREAT BOOKS & WHAT ARE THE GREAT BOOKS Simple answers to great questions in the classical landscape.
-THE POETIC BEAUTY OF THE GOSPEL MESSAGE Whether it’s through story, song, or artwork, I’m thankful for the … Continue reading Classical Roundup – March 9th, 2018
+Prom vs. Protocol – Afraid of Putting on Dancing Shoes?
+Prom A Better Way It’s called the night that you will remember for the rest of your life… high school prom… yet for most of us, prom … Continue reading Classical Roundup – Prom!

 The Classical Roundup is a group of worthwhile articles, videos, and podcasts that I have found helpful on our journey of exploring classical Christian education in the 21stcentury.
-91% of Americans Agree With This – Do You?
-Does Your Child? – University Political Science Professor Scott Yenor and former Focus on the Family content producer and family counselor Jim Mhoon respond to the authors’ growing … Continue reading Classical Roundup– February 23rd, 2018
+What is classical Christian education?
+And why is it so important?
+Dr. Steve Turley explains what classical Christian education is really all about.
+Paul David Tripp tackles the question as to what is the daily … Continue reading Classical Roundup–March 30th, 2018